 There are many natural ways to help calm your dog down, from dietary changes to a soothing massage.
 One of the easiest ways to support a dog facing external stressors is through supplementation.

 Similar to how Valerian Root works to calm us humans, specific natural doggy calming aids can help here too!
-Look for supplements that have been expertly formulated to help dogs feel calm, comfortable and relaxed using all-natural ingredients.
+Look for supplements that have been expertly formulated to help dogs feel calm, comfortable and relaxed using all-natural ingredients from a reputable brand.

 When your pooch is feeling anxious, it can create a lot of energy inside their bodies they can’t always control!
 With all that energy and nowhere to direct it, this can cause your dog’s behavior to change… And, not for the better!

 Luckily, just like us humans, exercise can relieve stress and tension for our dogs, too!
-When you know your dog is about to have a stressful episode or if you’ve noticed they’re in one, try and take them for a walk or throw a ball in the yard for them to chase.
+When you know your dog is about to have a stressful episode or if you’ve noticed they’re in one, try and take them for a good walk or throw a ball in the yard for them to chase.

 PetLab Co.
 Pro Tip: If your dog’s anxiousness is a result of fireworks or busy places with new people, taking them out for a walk wouldn’t be the best idea to reduce their stress.
 There are lots of ways you can keep your dog active in the comfort of your own home.

 When calming an anxious dog, keeping your pup occupied with a toy could be the answer!
 Depending on the triggers that cause your dog’s anxiety, making sure your dog is focused on something else may help reduce their tension and stress.